Build Belonging

 Goal: To increase engagement in the work of the GoodLife Kids Foundation and the importance of physical activity and fitness for kids and youth with autism and intellectual disabilities.

-Goal: To secure ongoing sustainable financial support for the growth of the MOVE by GoodLife Kids Program and the GoodLife Kids Foundation.
+Goal: To ensure ongoing, sustainable financial and human resources to support the growth of the MOVE by GoodLife Kids Program and GoodLife Kids Foundation.

 shapes/arrows/pair